 - Manufacturers of defective vehicle components or equipment

-Rest assured that our law firm will work to hold all at-fault parties fully accountable for the harm they’ve caused you.
-Contact us to get started on your Ocala injury case today.
+Rest assured that our personal injury law firm will work to hold all at-fault parties fully accountable for the harm they’ve caused you.
+Call us to get started on your injury case today so that you can focus on your medical treatment and recovery, and we’ll pursue compensation and handle all settlement negotiations for you.

-Here’s the thing – you can recover compensation for injuries stemming from a car accident in Florida, as long as you’re not mostly to blame.
+You can recover damages for injuries stemming from a car accident in Florida as long as you’re not mostly to blame.
 Under the state’s modified comparative negligence rules, fault is shared by all who play a role.
-When you are allocated blame, two things happen.

 Insurance companies will go out of their way to use this rule to their advantage.
 The more fault that’s shifted to you, the less the company has to pay.
 If you don’t stand up and fight back, you can watch your financial award vanish in front of your eyes.

 Injuries resulting from a wreck can have devastating short-term and long-term consequences.
-You deserve compensation if someone else has put you in this difficult situation.
-With the company of the legal team from Allen Law Firm P.A. in your corner, you can rest assured that we’ll fight to get you every last cent you need and deserve.
+With the legal team at Allen Law Firm, you can rest assured that we’ll fight to get you every last cent you need and deserve.

 We regularly represent Ocala accident victims who have suffered the following car accident injuries: